calebccff/pmos-oneplus6/README.md

 ## postmarketOS

-In the future, I hope to be able to make use of the postmarketOS setup which will allow you to pick your own username, password etc, however it curently doesn't work due to the nature of how my installer works.
+In the future, I hope to be able to make use of the postmarketOS setup which will allow you to pick your own username, password etc, however it curently doesn't support Android devices, we're hoping to change this in the future [(#3)](https://gitlab.com/sdm845-mainline/pmos-installer/-/issues/3).

 ## Known issues